regebro/BigBad3/slides.rst

     * Unicode

-    Loads of other languages try to not break backwards compatibility, they just load more and more stuff on, making the language more and more complex.
-    Is that really what we would like to do to Python?
-    C++ has 84 keywords, 10 of them was new in C++ 11.
-    Python has 33.
+    C++ has 84 keywords, Python has 33.
-    Python 3 has 1 new keyword, nonlocal.
-    And also three "old" non-keywords made into keywords; False, True and None.
-    It also has two taken away (exec and print).
-    Python is getting more complex because of new features, but it is also simplifying some bits.

-    Recently there has been reports that Python is now the number one language used in beginners programming classes on universities.
-    The simplicity of Python is a big reason for that.
+    This is a big reason that Python is popular: Python fits your brain.
     And if we want Python to continue to be everyones favourite language, that simplicity must remain.

+    C++ 11 had 10 new keywords.
+    Python 3 had only one really new keyword, nonlocal.
+    False, True and None was made keywords as well, but they existed before, so they don't count.
+    It also had two keywords taken away (exec and print).

     So I don't think Python 3 was a mistake.
+    I think it's necessary to keep is small and understandable.

 ----

 There are Third-party modules!
 ==============================

-* 165 of the 200 top packages support Python 3
+* 165 of the 200 top packages on the Cheeseshop support Python 3

 * Over 4000 Python 3 packages on the Cheeseshop.